- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 When you’re in front of the blinker offender, put your left arm out to the side, around waist height, and open and close your fingers to a point.
 This should see them turn off their blinkers soon enough.

 Using your left hand, tap the top of your helmet a couple of times.
+Then everyone knows cops are ahead.

 The Biker Sign of Respect